webmasterCCB/CCBwebsite/concerts.md

 Festive music to celebrate the season

 ---
+-->

 ## Special Performance - Carnegie Hall 2026

 **We're performing at Carnegie Hall in June 2026!**

-This is a once-in-a-lifetime opportunity for our band, and we need your support to make it happen.
-[Learn more about our Carnegie Hall campaign](/CCBwebsite/carnegie-hall).
+<i>This is a once-in-a-lifetime opportunity for our band, and we need your support to make it happen!</i> [Learn more about our Carnegie Hall campaign](/CCBwebsite/carnegie-hall).

 ---